dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

 * **inline CSS declarations overrides id declarations**

-* Priotity in CSS declarations: `inline CSS > id declaration > class declaration`

-E.g. `<h1 style="color: white;" id="blue-text" class="red-text blue-text">Hello World!</h1>`, where the id and class would have been declared in the head style section: the colour applied will be white, i.e. the inline CSS has priority
+E.g. `<h1 style="color: white;" id="blue-text" class="red-text blue-text">Hello World!</h1>`, where the id and class would have previously been declared in the head style section: the colour applied will be white, i.e. the inline CSS has priority

+* The only way to override the above sequence is by using `!important` during the id/class declaration.
+Then that would override everything else: e.g. the following class color will get applied even if an id or an inline CSS is assigned to an element:

+        .orange-text {
+            color: orange !important;
+        }

+* therefore, priority in CSS declarations: ` id/class with '!important' > inline CSS > id declaration > class declaration`